Exercises

 3. 3Stay close to the wall and keep the back heel grounded.
 The stretch should sit lower near the Achilles.

-4. 4Hold the stretch for 90 seconds, then release gradually and notice how soleus feels before repeating or switching sides.
+4. 4Hold the stretch for about 30 seconds while breathing slowly, then release gradually and notice how soleus feels before repeating or switching sides.

 Voiceover